arohner/lein-daemon/README.md

     :plugins [[lein-daemon "0.5.0"]]
 ```

+lein-daemon 0.5 and higher requires lein-2.0.0-RC1 or later.
+For lein1 support, use lein-daemon 0.4.x

 lein-daemon requires JNA to load the C standard library, so if you're using an uncommon JVM, you might need to install JNA on your box.
 If you're running Hotspot, you're probably fine.

 NS